saveitforparts/Discovery-Drive-Scan/README.md

 **Notes**

 The Discovery Dish has a wide beamwidth, so you may get larger signal "blobs" in the heatmaps.
-Other antennas could
+Other antennas could result in a more focused scan with smaller signal areas.
+Larger scan ranges can give a better overall picture of the sky, but will take longer to complete.

+Medium-Earth-Orbit satellites like GPS, Glonass, Beidou, etc can be imaged with smaller scan ranges and/or faster speeds, but may show up as elongated blobs due to motion during the scan.
+Note that some geostationary satellite transmit on GPS L1 for WAAS so may also appear in a scan of GPS frequencies alongside the MEO satellites.